HSLdevcom/jore4-docker-compose/README.md

    1. In that action.yml file, also add the new service to the list of env variables in the `Create override file for docker-compose`step.
 And then also to the list of services in the run command of that step.
    1. Docker compose GitHub testing: extend all jobs with your microservice in `.github/workflows/test-e2e-docker-compose.yml`

+### Updating existing microservices

+#### Manual update

+If you need multiple microservice to be deployed at the same time (because of compatibility issues) or need to change secrets/environment variables, you need to update the manifests manually:

+1. Open the docker hub site for the wanted repository: `https://hub.docker.com/r/hsldevcom/<repository-name>/tags` where `<repository-name>` is i.e. `jore4-ui`
+2. Find the wanted docker tag from the list.
+So for example latest main tag for `jore4-ui` could be `main--20221005-a25475ea9187ea709bfbc97db8b75f0b1410b2a9`
+3. In jore4-flux open `generate/values/common.yaml`
+4. Change the corresponding microservice `dockerImage` value with the copied value, but leave the prefix in place. (`"hsldevcom/jore4-ui:`)

+- NOTE: you may change secrets and environment variables also within common.yaml and/or the stage specific yamls, e.g. e2e.yaml

+5. Run the next command in command-line flux folder: `./development.sh generate`.
+(This will change the value to all required files for you)

+Repeat this to all the wanted microservices and then create a PR about it.
+After approval you can rebase and merge this to main and then push it to the `dev` and `test` branches.

+#### Automatic update

+- **auto-update** means that we update the docker image version tag for a given microservice. **We don't however run e2e tests for these pull requests** as we allow the versions to be somewhat incompatible with each other.
+These pull requests aim to merge changes to this repository's main branch.

+- auto-update pull requests are automatically created by a GitHub workflow when a new docker image version is found from Docker Hub for a given microservice with a main- tag (or another tag if configured different)

+- **auto-deploy** means that we mark a set of microservices to be deployed to a certain stage (e2e, dev, test, etc).
+For these pull requests, we do run e2e tests as it's essential that the microservices are compatible with each other.
+These pull requests aim to merge changes to this repository's e2e/dev/test branches

+- auto-deploy pull requests are automatically created by a GitHub workflow when there are new changes in this repository's main branch that are not yet part of the targeted e2e/dev/test branches

+When one of the microservices has changes pushed to main, flux will generate an `Auto-update x` pull request, where `x` is for example `ui` or `hasura`.
+Follow the next steps to get the changes deployed to dev.

+1. Open this `auto-update x` PR and approve it.
+2. Rebase & merge the PR
+3. Wait for `auto-deploy x` PRs, where `x` is `dev` or `e2e`.
+This will take maximum of 1 hour.

+- NOTE: If you do not have the time to wait for `auto-deploy x` PR's, you can create the PR manually from main to the wanted branches (`dev` / `test`).

+4. Approve the `auto-deploy x` PR (if needed)
+5. Rebase & merge the PR.

+NOTE: Because of GitHub's repository logic, even if a branch is rebased on top of another, its commits won't follow the other branch's commits (contents are the same but hashes will differ).
+This could result in merge conflicts.
+So unfortunately for now, sometimes the changes in the main branch have to be manually rebased on top of e2e/dev/test branches.

+If `auto-deploy dev` and `auto-deploy e2e` are merged (or changes pushed manually), all the changes should be now live in test and dev environment.

+NOTE:
+If there are changes in hasura for example and it seems that UIs `./start-dependencies.sh` script is not pulling the newest changes from e2e, you should check if some particular hasura image has been pinned in UI repository.
+This can be done by opening UI's `docker/docker-compose.custom.yml` and checking if `jore4-hasura` has a particular image hash pinned like here:
+`image: 'hsldevcom/jore4-hasura:seed-main--20220808-d84f2548d6cad7225f6a8b18b6daab832a95d524'`.
+If this is the case and you want to change it, you can check the newest hash for the image from flux repositorys newest changes.
+If the jore4-hasura has no particular image pinned and looks like this:
+`image: 'hsldevcom/jore4-hasura:seed-data'`, then it should fetch the newest changes.

 ### Generate Flux configurations